JeremyTCD/Blog/src/content/index.md

 # hello, welcome to my blog
 My name is Jeremy Tan and I'm a programmer.
 I enjoy turning ideas into useful systems.
 This blog is my platform for documenting and sharing things I learn.
-Feel free to check out my [articles](/articles/allArticles.html) and to leave your input in the comments.
+Feel free to check out my [articles](/articles/allArticles.html) - I sincerely hope that you find them to be of value.